 Dining in China is a big affair and restaurants come in every shape, size and type.
 Meals generally involve a selection of dishes for everyone to share including meat, vegetables, rice and plenty of tasty things.

 You will be provided with a full orientation on arrival.
-Throughout the training course, you will be supervised by the in-country staff.
+Throughout the orientation, you will be supervised by the in-country staff.
+On day one of your internship, you will be accompanied by a member of the in-country staff.
 When working, you will have a member of staff at the internship that you can discuss issues with.
 Day to day, you will work independently.

 Staff at Oyster’s head office and in-country will be responsible for your safety and welfare while you are at the project.
 This will start from the moment you are picked up from the airport until the time you leave your internship.
 Before and after these times, you will be outside Oyster’s responsibility and should make sure that you act safely and avoid risk.
 This is also true if you choose to leave the project during your time off.
 We will give you plenty of guidance and advice about this.